Money-Burned/mb-dotnet-console/README.md

 ### Use pre-defined ressources

+By using the  `-r` or `--resources` parameter followed by a `<resource string>`, an enumeration of resources, you can add a set of resources when starting the application.
+A `<resource string>` consists of one or more string-based resource definitions separated by a semicolon or a plus sign.
+Specify at least the cost value for a single resource.
+If you want to assign a name to a resource, place it before the cost, separated by a colon.

 To deviate from the standard time scope (hours) for a cost, use a slash, the word `per` or the letter `à` after the value.
 Then use the codes for the respective interval type.

 Standard Cost Types: